tacticalmt/SNanimeGAN/README.md

 it will be updated when the results at further epoch are obtained

-two new version of codes is used to train
+two new version of codes is used to train. that is 1007 and 1008 the difference between 1007 and 1008 is whether offical spectral norm in pytorch is used. the hand-written SN is used in 1007 and official SN is applied in 1008 in order to compare and figure out if I make mistake in code of Spectral normalization.

 217th
 ![ v1008 217th epoch  v1000a   SNGANanime256](https://user-images.githubusercontent.com/44658049/116780902-57496980-aaba-11eb-9157-eff9ddccecd1.png)
 218th